 Over the past 40 years, researchers working in the UK have undertaken multiple studies to try to better understand why these health inequalities exist and why they are so persistent.
 Since 1997, consecutive UK governments have also made commitments to reducing health inequalities.
 Reflecting this, a prominent international expert has described government-led policy efforts to reduce health inequalities as “historically and internationally unique” (Mackenbach, 2010).
 Despite this, by most measures, the UK’s health inequalities have continued to widen.

-This project is intended to explore public perspectives on this issue.
-It will involve a telephone survey of a random selection of people living in the UK and a series of two-day Citizen Juries in Glasgow, Liverpool and Manchester.
-Our aim is to get a better sense of what members of the UK public think about health inequalities.
+This project is aiming to get a better sense of what members of the UK public think about health inequalities.
 To what extent, for example, are governments responsible for differences in life expectancy between different groups and to what extent are these inequalities people’s own responsibility?
 What do people feel are the most important causes of health inequalities and why?
 What, if anything, ought to be done to tackle health inequalities?
 And how do the public’s views compare to researchers’ views?

-The research is being led by researchers at the University of Edinburgh, Kat Smith and Rosie Anderson.
+The research is being led by researchers at the University of Edinburgh, Kat Smith and Rosie Anderson and also involves Oliver Escobar, Rebecca Hewer, Sarah Hill, Sarah Weakley, Gillian Anderson and Alex Wright (see Research Team).
 This website provides a few resources for anyone interested in engaging with the project.
-It will also be used to post about the results, once they are available, in Autumn 2016.
+It will also be used to post about the results, once they are available, in Summer-Autumn 2017.